honggen-zhang/HaSa-CKGE/README.md

 ## Hardware
 We run experiments with 2 NV-V100-sxm2 GPUs.
 ## Training
-Traning the model to run the file\
+Training the model to run the file\
 ```
 python example/main_WN.py
 ```
 ## Link prediction

-For the link preduction task, we evaluate on the test data.
+For the link prediction task, we evaluate the test data.
 ```
 python example/evaluation.py
 ```